quantizor/twyx/CONTRIBUTING.md

 To add an adapter for a new framework:

-1. create an appropriately-named file in the `src` directory and integrate `twyx` using the best practices of your framework.
+1. create an appropriately-named directory off the root directory and integrate `twyx` using the best practices of your framework
-2. try to limit installed packages to the bare minimum
+2. try to limit installed packages to the bare minimum (put these in the root `package.json`)
-3. add an entry to `package.json "exports"` for the new file
+3. add any framework-specific install instructions to the [README.md](./README.md)
-4. add the file to the `compile:lib` script target
+4. add the directory entrypoint to the `compile:lib` script target
-5. add the file to `tsconfig.json "include"`
+5. add the directory `package.json` to the root `package.json "files"` array
-6. add a section to the README

 ## get credit